Meredith O'Connor

-Meredith O'Connor is an American singer, businesswoman and mental health activist.
-She is a former model and activist for the NGOCSD-NY supporting the United Nations and communities globally.
-She is regarded as influential in a Forbes feature for her global impact in pop culture.
-Her music has been featured on TeenNick and Radio Disney.
+Meredith O'Connor is an American businesswoman and former singer.
+She first gained recognition as a singer and songwriter in the early 2010s before shifting her focus toward mental-health advocacy and related business initiatives.
+O'Connor has been featured in coverage by outlets including Forbes and UN Today about her work and impact from combining popular culture and mental-health awareness.

 O'Connor is currently based in Los Angeles and New York City, United States.
 Her latest release is an international collaboration titled "You Are Not Alone (International)".
 The beneficiary of the song is the National Alliance on Mental Illness.
 Celebrities featured in the song include Minzy, RUGGERO, Reekado Banks, and Mary Wilson from the Supremes.

 Early career

 Meredith O'Connor began her career as a model before being signed for music.
 After being discovered, her first music video for the song "Celebrity" went viral.
 She then used her fame to speak out on mental health and bullying.